EEN421/EEN421.github.io/_posts/2025-11-16-🧰-PowerShell-Toolbox-Part-1-of-4:-Azure-Network-Audit.md

 <br/>
 <br/>

-# 📚 Bonus: Want to Go Deeper?
+# 📚 Want to Go Deeper?

 If this kind of automation gets your gears turning, check out my book:
 🎯 Ultimate Microsoft XDR for Full Spectrum Cyber Defense